North Carolina palm trees growing along the tropical sandy beaches here? Uhhh, well - have you been to North Carolina before? We have.

 The earliest record for palms in the state was back in the late 1700s.

-As time went by, palms were noticed and their popularity grew.
+The palms were noticed and their popularity grew.
 That's when they became more common.

 A North Carolina palm tree boom began in the early 1900s.
 Palms were planted in public parks, along roadsides, and on private properties.
-People loved them in their family gardens.

 Now North Carolina palm trees are even more common.
-Growing in other parts of the state, where they hadn't been earlier.
+Growing in parts of the state, where they hadn't been earlier.
 When seen by tourists, they're much enjoyed.

 But those who really like them for growing in NC are the residents!

-Yes, palms are typically associated with warm, tropical climates.
+Palms are typically associated with warm, tropical climates.
 It may seem surprising they'd do well in North Carolina's varied climates.

 HOW CAN PALMS GROW IN NC?